Fisher FC is a supporter owned and run football club originating from Bermondsey, in the London Borough of Southwark.

 Where can I get something to eat or drink?

 The Clubhouse serves a range of hot drinks and snacks as well as beer from the Anspach and Hobday brewery.
-At present with COVID restrictions we are serving from the window but hope to shortly return to indoor use of the club rooms.
+See out Matchday menu here.

 What else happens at the game?